adamzap/landslide/README.md

 ## Textile

-- Textile cannot generate `<hr />`, so you must insert those manually to separate slides
+- Separate your slides using `---`, just like in markdown

 # Rendering